johnno8/StoreApp/README.md

 Web application built as a candidate developer assessment.

 ### Pre-requisites
 The application was developed on a Mac using VS Code.
 For this reason the app as configured connects to MS SQL Server running in a Docker container.
-To install Docker go to https://docs.docker.com/docker-for-windows/install
+To install Docker go to https://docs.docker.com/docker-for-windows/install or https://docs.docker.com/docker-for-mac/install

+To install .NET Core for Mac, go to https://www.microsoft.com/net/download/macos

 ### Clone the repo
 Clone the repo: